ropensci-review-tools/pkgcheck/README.md

 ## ℹ Some goodpractice linters failed.
 ##
 ## ℹ Current status:
-## ✖ Frustration is a natural part of programming :)
+## ✖ Hmmm, not quite there yet ...
 ##
 ## ℹ 'pkgcheck' version: 0.1.3.12
 ##